There is a lot to consider when it comes to taking care of your home.

 If you are having to constantly bump up the furnace to keep things in the house comfortable, that should be a major warning that it’s time to re-evaluate your furnace.
 There are several items that could cause this issue - it may be resolved with a new thermostat that allows you more control – so before you assume that you’re in for a whole new furnace, give some attention to your thermostat.

 6. Humidity Issues

 In the winter, low humidity makes the air inside your home feel colder than it is, often tricking you into hiking up the temperature.
 Common grumbles when the humidity is too low are dry air, sinusitis, and chapped skin.
-Incorrect humidity can even negatively impact hardwood floors and furniture.
-Today’s best heating units help to keep this important balance right where it should be, adding or removing moisture before it ever enters the heating unit.
+Incorrect humidity can even negatively impact wood floors and furniture.
+Today’s best heating units help to keep this precious balance right where it should be, adding or removing moisture before it ever enters the heating unit.

 7. Air Quality Issues

 Many issues that don’t directly relate to temperature can be improved significantly with an expertly designed and properly installed HVAC system.
-If you are experiencing issues with household odors, airborne allergens, such as pollen and pet dander, mold, ozone, and even plain old dust, consulting a professional heating system contractor can start you on the road to fixing them.
+If you are experiencing issues with household odors, airborne allergens, such as pollen and pet dander, bacteria, ozone, and even plain old dust, consulting a professional heating system contractor can start you on the road to fixing them.